Alectra

 Alectra Incorporated, through its subsidiary Alectra Utilities Corporation, is an electricity utility and distributor that serves several municipalities in the Golden Horseshoe region of Ontario.
-It is a municipally owned corporation with shares in varying amounts held by the municipalities which owned its predecessor companies.
+It is a municipally-owned corporation with shares in varying amounts held by the municipalities which owned its predecessor companies.

-When it was founded, Alectra was described as the second largest municipally-owned electricity utility in North America after the Los Angeles Department of Water and Power.
-As of January 2019 it is the largest municipally-owned electricity utility in Canada, by number of customers served.
+When it was founded, Alectra was described as the second largest municipally owned electricity utility in North America after the Los Angeles Department of Water and Power.
+As of January 2019 it is the largest municipally owned electricity utility in Canada, by number of customers served.

 Formation and expansion

-Alectra was formed on January 31, 2017 by the merger of the municipally-owned utilities Enersource (serving Mississauga), Horizon Utilities (serving Hamilton and St. Catharines), and PowerStream (serving portions of York Region and Simcoe County).
+Alectra was formed on January 31, 2017 by the merger of the municipally owned utilities Enersource (serving Mississauga), Horizon Utilities (serving Hamilton and St. Catharines), and PowerStream which served Aurora, Alliston, Barrie, Beeton, Bradford West Gwillimbury, Penetanguishene, Markham, Richmond Hill, Thornton, Tottenham and Vaughan.
 The initial formation of the company was completed with the acquisition of Hydro One Brampton from the provincial government's Hydro One on February 28, 2017.
 Guelph Hydro (serving Guelph and Rockwood) merged into Alectra on January 1, 2019.

 Following its formation, Alectra continued to hold the 50% ownership stake formerly held by PowerStream in Collus PowerStream (which services Collingwood and surrounding area) until 2017.
 Alectra announced on November 9, 2017 that it was selling its ownership stake in Collus PowerStream back to the Town of Collingwood, with the Town announcing that it was selling Collus PowerStream to EPCOR Utilities.

+On January 5, 2021, Alectra acquired power restoration company Holland Power Services based in Maugerville, New Brunswick.
+Holland Power Services operates throughout the east coast of Canada and the United States and has 5 locations: 1 in New Brunswick (headquarters), 2 in Ontario, 1 in Quebec, and 1 in Maine, USA.

+On June 10, 2024, Alectra announced their acquisition of another power restoration company, Gagnon Line Construction, based in Grand Falls/Grand Sault, New Brunswick.
+Gagnon Line Construction has two locations: 1 in New Brunswick, and 1 in Quebec.
+The acquisition of both Holland Power Services and Gagnon Line Construction makes Alectra the largest storm restoration company in Eastern Canada.